 Depending on family circumstances some of the following materials may be required:

-- 2013-14 Verification Worksheet (to be completed ONLY by students who have been selected for verification through the federal process) - The Office of Student Financial Planning will contact you if this form needs to be completed.
+- 2014-15 Verification Worksheet (to be completed ONLY by students who have been selected for verification through the federal process) - The Office of Student Financial Planning will contact you if this form needs to be completed.
 The verification process has changed in that IRS tax return transcripts are required.
-To obtain an IRS tax return transcript, go to www.IRS.gov and click on the "Order a Return or Account Transcript" link, or call 1-800-908-9946.
-If it has been at least two weeks since electronically filing your 2012 tax return, you may wish to simply log back into your FAFSA and use the IRS Data Retrieval Tool.
+You may download your IRS Tax Transcript or request a copy by mail using the IRS Link or call 1-800-908-9946.
+If it has been at least two weeks since electronically filing your 2013 tax return, you may wish to simply log back into your FAFSA and use the IRS Data Retrieval Tool.
 Watch YouTube IRS Data Retrieval Tutorial

 - Scholarship Programs for Local \ Regional Employees and Families - Several local and regional businesses provide scholarships for employees and family members who attend Juniata.